kyma-incubator/wordpress-connector/README.md

 ## Overview

-Project wordpress-connector was created to enable easy communication between Wordpress and Kyma.
-With this project set up, user is ready to make first API registration from Wordpress admin panel and start using Wordpress events based on [hooks](https://developer.wordpress.org/reference/hooks/) with Kyma.
+Project wordpress-connector was created to enable easy communication between WordPress and Kyma.
+With this project set up, user is ready to make first API registration from WordPress admin panel and start using WordPress events based on [hooks](https://developer.wordpress.org/reference/hooks/) with Kyma.

 ## Requirements

 The installation requires a working basic auth solution for the json API.
-The default [Basic-Auth](https://github.com/WP-API/Basic-Auth) plugin from wordpress is providing it.
+The default [Basic-Auth](https://github.com/WP-API/Basic-Auth) plugin from WordPress is providing it.
 If there are any problems with the plugin, maybe a patched version (https://github.com/eventespresso/Basic-Auth) will solve the problem.

 ## Installation

-As the plugin is not part of the Wordpress Plugin Marketplace, it has to eb installed manual.
+As the plugin is not part of the WordPress Plugin Marketplace, it has to eb installed manual.

 1. Download the Plugin as a zipfile form github.
-2. Navigate in Wordpress to `Plugins->Add New->Upload Plugin` and upload the zipfile.
+2. Navigate in WordPress to `Plugins->Add New->Upload Plugin` and upload the zipfile.
 3. Activate the Plugin

 ## Connect Kyma